heatherbooker/no-frills-api/docs/api.md

 This request returns store information for the store identified by the `store_id` parameter.
 The data.store.hours field represents the store's operating hours for this week; if any day's hours are affected by a holiday, that day will be listed in hours.holidays.
 The owner is the person's name found in the store name, ex.
 "Bob's NOFRILLS".
+The highest number for the flyer id represents the most recent flyer.

 ### response